 In terms of progression, think of it like this: each boss you kill gives you access to the next rank of upgrades and material.
-There are currently five tiers, each of which being better than the last.
+There are currently five tiers, each being better than the last.

 Part 1 – Getting Started